Quantum-Marmelade/Cosmolalia-Project/README.md

-# Cosmolalia-Project
+# Cosmolalia Project
-Cosmolalia, a speculative framework exploring the universe as a communicative whole, where *1=0* unifies paradox and meaning.
+Welcome to Cosmolalia, a speculative framework exploring the universe as a communicative whole, where *1=0* unifies paradox and meaning.
+This repository hosts our foundational artifacts:

+- [Cosmolalia Manifesto](/docs/Manifesto.md): Defines the theoretical boundaries and core axioms.
+- [Ethical Charter](/docs/EthicalCharter.md): Guides responsible development and dissemination.

+Join us in articulating the language of reality!
+Share feedback via GitHub Issues or join the conversation on X (#Cosmolalia, #1equals0).